kodvinci/springies/README.md

 when various forces are applied on them.
 Such forces include gravity, center of mass, viscosity and wall forces.

+			Overview
+The core of this project's design is the inheritance hierarchy.
+The various force classes inherit from the Force class while the mass and spring elements inherit from the Sprite class.
+The FixedMass class inherits from the Mass class while the Muscle class inherits from the Spring class.
+We did not group the various drawable elements under one super class since we felt that it was easier to draw the elements individually.
+The drawing is handled by the Model class which also takes care of regularly updating the elements.
+User input, such as key presses and mouse movements, are handled by the UserInputListener class.
+The Model class regularly checks with the UserInputListener class every time the update method is called.

+To load various assemblies, we simply create the respective elements and store them in the Lists where trhe elements for the current assembly(ies) are stored.
+We did not feel the need for an Assembly class since the project does not require for any differenetion between the existing assemblies, e.g, there is no requirement to clear a particular assembly or to have one particular assembly being impacted by a particular set of forces only.

+	Key codes
+1. Press "n" to load new assemblies.
+2. Press "c" to clear all assemblies.
+3. Press "g", "v", "m" to turn on or off the force of gravity, viscosity or center of mass respectively.
+4. Press "1", "2", "3", "4" to turn on or off the top, right, bottom, and left wall forces respectively.

 The project is organized into various packages that perform particular functions.

 	1. Simulation Package